This document describes the FairScheduler, a pluggable scheduler for Hadoop that allows YARN applications to share resources in large clusters fairly.

 The root queue’s ACLs are “*” by default which, because ACLs are passed down, means that everybody may submit to and kill applications from every queue.
 To start restricting access, change the root queue’s ACLs to something other than “*”.

-The fair scheduler provides support for administration at runtime through two mechanisms:
+The fair scheduler provides support for administration at runtime through a few mechanisms:

 The following fields can be seen for each queue on the web interface:

 Used Resources - The sum of resources allocated to containers within the queue.

 Num Active Applications - The number of applications in the queue that have received at least one container.

 Num Pending Applications - The number of applications in the queue that have not yet received any containers.

 Min Resources - The configured minimum resources that are guaranteed to the queue.

 Max Resources - The configured maximum resources that are allowed to the queue.

 Instantaneous Fair Share - The queue’s instantaneous fair share of resources.
 These shares consider only actives queues (those with running applications), and are used for scheduling decisions.
 Queues may be allocated resources beyond their shares when other queues aren’t using them.
 A queue whose resource consumption lies at or below its instantaneous fair share will never have its containers preempted.